Kpect/Python-score-running-tool---Nokp/README.md

 # Nokp Performance Benchmark

 Nokp Performance Benchmark is an open-source tool for benchmarking CPU performance.
 This tool provides both single-core and multi-core performance scores, along with detailed CPU information.
+I spent 4 hours researching it, and it is a semi-finished product, as can be seen from the version name.
+I am a student with limited time, but I will use my free time to continuously improve and update its algorithms and UI.
+My energy and intelligence are limited, and I may not be able to come up with better algorithms.
+Please help me!

 ## Introduction